sebastid/GetAndCleanDataCourse/CodeBook.md

 ###Creating the tidy data file
+Here are the steps to follow to create the tidy data file:
 1. download the zip package from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 2. unzip the file to a chosen working directory, i.e.: '~/Documents/Coursera/Getdata/GetAndCleanDataCourse'
 3. edit the setwd() command in the script to point to the correct working directory, i.e.: